cytoscape/cytoscape.js-elk/README.md

 ## Description

-The [elk](https://github.com/OpenKieler/elkjs) layout algorithm adapter for Cytoscape.js ([demo](https://cytoscape.github.io/cytoscape-elk.js))
+The [elk](https://github.com/OpenKieler/elkjs) layout algorithm adapter for Cytoscape.js

-This discrete layout creates good results for most graphs and it supports compound nodes.
+[ELK](https://www.eclipse.org/elk/) is a set of layout algorithms implemented by the Eclipse Foundation in Java.
+The source code is compiled to JS by the [ELK.js](https://cytoscape.github.io/cytoscape-elk.js) project using GWT.
+This Cytoscape extension adds support for the ELK layout aglorithms in Cytoscape.

 ## Dependencies